-The wine bottle’s label was a watercolor, a picture of a castle beside a frozen ocean, shards of ice and ripples of sand edging its crumbling stones.
+The wine bottle’s label was a watercolor, a picture of a castle beside a frozen ocean.
+Crumbling stones in its wall surrendered to ripples of sand and shards of ice.

-She read the poem: Always, those who love me will feel you, hear the song of our bond, until the roar of war and water breaks us down to ghosts and stones.”
+He thanked her.
+“My wife likes the poem on the back: Always, those who love me will feel you, hear the song of our bond, until the roar of war and water breaks us down to ghosts and stones.”

-She inhaled the wine’s sweet seawater tang, recalling herself as a young girl who loved pink hydrangea and red carnations, then a grown woman who had kissed the father of her children, before resting her cheek against his muscled shoulder.
+She inhaled it, glass after glass, recalling herself as a young girl who loved pink hydrangea and red carnations, then a grown woman who had kissed the father of her children, before resting her cheek against his muscled shoulder.

 Bare branches had pierced the skies above their house the winter her husband had died.
 She remembered Mark’s voice which made her feel safe.
-Forever young in her memories, she saw him again in her daughter and grandchildren, heard his voice and even his quiet sense of humor.
+Forever young in her memories, she saw him again, echoed in their daughter and grandchildren, hearing his voice and even his quiet sense of humor.

 How do people die and not disappear?

-In Gramma tales for them — passing on her life’s wisdom — alcoholic uncles became red-nosed goblins, second wives became evil stepmothers and fat old women became magic godmothers.
 Elevators in skyscrapers led to half-floors where doors opened to fairy forests: diamonds hung like icicles and glassy pools had castles underneath.
-In their great halls, under majestic chandeliers, silk ballroom skirts flared as tightly entwined couples twirled.
+In great halls, under majestic chandeliers, silk ballroom skirts flared as tightly entwined couples twirled.

 Would her grandchildren remember her in all those dawns after her death?